 The American Recovery and Reinvestment Act of 2009 was the first time that Congress applied the principle of principal forgiveness to the CWSRF.
-In response, the Alabama CWSRF program utilized additional subsidization in the form of principal forgiveness to construct green infrastructure.
+In response, the Alabama CWSRF program utilized additional subsidization in the form of principal forgiveness as way to construct green infrastructure.

 In Alabama, green infrastructure (stormwater) projects are constructed very infrequently, even though stormwater runoff is a major source of pollutants.
 Many local communities lack a dedicated revenue stream to pay for stormwater projects; thus, the CWSRF program has applied principal forgiveness to these projects in order for them to be economically viable.
 It is hoped that in time, the success of these projects will encourage the construction of more improvements without the need for additional subsidy.
 The Alabama CWSRF intends to continue this practice to ensure nonpoint source projects are constructed along with the traditional point source projects.

 In previous years, the amount of additional subsidization was set by Congress through the annual appropriations process.
 The amount available varied from year to year and may have been subject to a minimum or maximum.
-Under the new 603(i)(3), a state may provide up to a maximum of 30% of its capitalization grant if the total appropriations equal or exceed \$1.3 billion.
-The project priority list will be used to determine which projects are provided principal forgiveness.
-The highest ranking green infrastructure project will receive principal forgiveness in order to continue to incentivize green projects.
-Additionally, principal forgiveness will be allocated based on the projects which have the highest priority rankings until all additional subsidization has been allocated.
+Under the new 603(i)(3), a state may provide up to a maximum of 30% of its capitalization grant, if the total appropriations equal or exceed \$1.3 billion.
+The Alabama program elects to provide a maximum of \$1 million per year in principal forgiveness, subject to the 603(i)(3) maximum.